-Norman Conquest of 1066.
+The name Baskervill reached English shores for the first time with the ancestors of the Baskervill family as they migrated following the Norman Conquest of 1066.
 The Baskervill family lived in Herefordshire, although the name is derived from the area of the family's residence sometime prior to the 1066 invasion.
 The family was formerly from Boscherville in Eure, Normandy.
-CITATION[CLOSE]

 Early Origins of the Baskervill family

 The surname Baskervill was first found in Herefordshire, where "the family of Baskerville is one of the most ancient and honourable in England, and from the time of it's Norman patriarch, has continued to hold the highest position amongst the great landed proprietors.
 It's earliest residence was the castle of Erdisley."

 "Bacquevile or Baskerville is not written in Domesday; but Mr. A. S. Ellis suggests that the surname of Ralph, a sub-tenant of Roger de Laci, at Icombe, in Salemanesberie hundred, and Winrush, Gloucestershire, was probably De Baskerville.
 In 1109, Robert de Baskerville, on his return from the Holy Land, granted lands to Gloucester Abbey.
 Either he, or another of the same name, held five knight's fees in 1165 of Hugh de Laci in Herefordshire; and Radulph de Baskerville one fee under Adam de Port in the same county."

 Of this line one of the earliest records of the name was Sir Richard Baskerville of Erdisley who represented the county of Hereford in parliament in 1295.
 His wife was daughter of Rees ap Griffith, Prince of South Wales.